meo209/pwnpal/README.md

 Pwn WiFi networks and BLE devices!

 ## Note
-This was only tested on the RaspberryPI Zero WH and the OrangePI Zero 2W.
+This was only tested on the OrangePI Zero 2W.

 # Requirements
-Linux (RaspberryPI OS, OrangePI OS, ...)
-[Not Kali] 2.4 / 5Ghz WiFi capable device
+Linux (OrangePI OS, ...)
+2.4 / 5Ghz WiFi capable device
 Git
 Python 3.9

 # Installation